Skip to code content (skip section selection)

 (a) No accessory structure shall be located closer than ten feet to any other building or manufactured home.

-(b) No accessory structure shall extend in front of the front line of the principal structure, except in the B-1 zoning district where the Board of Adjustment may approve a Conditional Use Permit for an accessory use or structure to be placed in any yard other than the rear yard.
+(b) No accessory structure shall extend in front of the front line of the principal structure, except in the B-1 zoning district where the Board of Adjustment may approve a variance for an accessory use or structure to be placed in any yard other than the rear yard.

 (c) No accessory structure may extend within five feet of any lot line in R-6 and R-8 Districts, and within ten feet in all other zoning districts.
 No accessory structure shall be located within 20 feet of any street right-of-way.

 (3) Height.
-The height of an accessory structure shall not exceed the height of the principal structure or 25 feet, whichever is lesser, unless approved as a Conditional Use Permit by the Board of Adjustment, as provided in § 155.710.
+The height of an accessory structure shall not exceed the height of the principal structure or 25 feet, whichever is lesser, unless approved in accordance with the requirements outlined in § 155.201(C) Measurements and Exceptions.

 (a) Up to two accessory structures may be permitted on the same lot, subject to meeting the criteria elsewhere in this section.